dmitryr1234/Phonon-Explorer/README.md

       - InputParameters.txt - lines 17, 19, 25, 26, 44, 80, 85
 Encoding needs to be specified as utf-8.
 Dont use Windows 1251 encodings
 	 - specifically quotes, 0x93 byte doesnt exist in utf-8, 0x22 i believe.
-	 - .open(..., 'encoding=cp1251')
+	 - .open(..., 'encoding=cp1251') Specifying encoding isnt a great option as files wont always be cp1251 encoded, usually will be utf-8 characters and this won't be issue
 	 - this has to be worked out for python2.7 and python3.6

-Errors Encountered on Running

-Command: python3.6 GenerateConstQCuts.py
+ERROR running: python3.6 GenerateConstQCuts.py

 [asquiggle@cu-engr2-1-14-10 Python Code]$ python3.6 GenerateConstQCuts.py
 Traceback (most recent call last):